MEITREX/user_service/README.md

 **GraphQL Interface for User Metadata:** The service has a GraphQL interface that makes it simple to get user information stored in Keycloak.

 **OAuth2 Access Token Management:** Handles generation, storage, refresh, and retrieval of OAuth2 access tokens for external service providers (e.g., GitHub).
+This enables other services to securely interact with external APIs on behalf of users.

 ## Purpose